 Why not any other programming language?
 I know of at least ten other programming languages that data scientists can co-build and co-developed to streamline a machine learning project.

 Well, the answer is simple and very generic.
-Every data science professional knows the reason behind using Python for their ML projects.
+Every data science professional knows why Python is used for their ML projects.
 Python is available open-source, and its general-purpose nature allows it to be applied to solve complex daily life challenges through ideal coding benchmarks.
 That’s why we find every other ML company using Python data science to accentuate their capabilities.
 To name a few, we have Google, NASA, Spotify, Netflix, Uber, Zomato, and Samsung – all use Python at one of the other projects.

 In a very high-profile AI Machine Learning conference held in Bangalore back in 2018, I heard this: “Smart technologies bring Smart changes.
 When smart changes happen to the industries related to food, water, and shelter, we can expect smart technologies to be more trustworthy and reliable in their true sense than just a set of shiny marketing objects seeking glorification.”
 That truly opened up my thoughts about the role data science could play in the fields of agri-food, retail F&B, and sustainable energy, all coming together to solve the most pressing issues related to global poverty levels, malnutrition, and food wastage.